 The answer sheets will be returned to GL Assessment for independent marking and scoring.
-The answer sheets will be scanned using optical mark reader (OMR) technology which has 99.8% accuracy.

-The answer sheets are prepared and scanned using OMR scanners and compatible software.
+The answer sheets will be scanned using QRA and Quartz scoring software.
 GL Assessment enforces stricter levels than those specified by industry standards in the detection, discrimination and handling of all marks on answer sheets.

 Any question which has multiple answers detected will prompt permanent internal staff to interpret whether the child's intended answer is clear, and if so override the question with the child's intended answer.
-Where there is doubt senior scanning staff are consulted to obtain 3 views, whereby the majority rules.
+Where there is doubt senior scanning staff are consulted.